-As an extension, a number of frequency inverters can also exist on the receiving side (Rx), which are supplied simultaneously with data parallel.
+As an extension, a number of frequency inverters can also exist on the receive side (Rx), these then being supplied with data parallel and simultaneously.

-The input links not used in the TxPDO1 of frequency inverter 1 are set to ZERO and is thus not be served.
+The input link not used in the TxPDO1 of frequency inverter 1 is on ZERO and is thus not served.